rembold-data-engineering-master/HW03/Problem1.md

 # Problem 1
 - Who did you work with (if anyone)?:
-- If you used AI assistance, please link the transcript URL:
+- If you used AI assistance, please link the transcript URL if available:
 - Estimated time spent on problem?:

 Below you have spaces to indicate how you created and populated your table.
+If you had to make any judgement calls that bear explaining, include some explanation.

 ## Creating the table
+- **Explanation (if needed):**
 ```sql